 Compression Socks for Flying

-Can diabetics benefit from wearing compression socks while flying?
+Can people with diabetes benefit from wearing compression socks while flying?

 One of the hottest new travel tips is to wear compression socks while you fly.
 Are the benefits of wearing compression socks while flying truly that great?
-Can diabetics wear compression socks while they fly?
+Can people with diabetes wear compression socks while they fly?
 These questions are tough to find the answers to, but we believe we’ve managed to track them down.

 Remember to ask your health care provider if wearing socks while flying is right for you.
 Certain medical conditions and issues can make wearing compression socks during flight inadvisable.
 Your doctor will work with you to find the solutions that work to keep your feet healthy and comfortable.